 Please take action now.
 Comments are due June 12, 2017 at 11:59 PM ET.

-On April 11, 2017, the USDA’s Grain Inspection, Packers & Stockyards Administration (GIPSA) once again delayed the implementation of the Interim Final Rule that would reduce the burden for family farmers and ranchers who are harmed by a meat packing or processing company’s anti-competitive and unfair practices.
-We need your help.
+The USDA’s Grain Inspection, Packers & Stockyards Administration (GIPSA) has again delayed the implementation of the fair practices rule that would strengthen the Packers & Stockyards Act and reduce the burden for family farmers and ranchers who are harmed by a meat packing or processing company’s anti-competitive and unfair practices.
+We need your help to ensure this crucial marketplace safeguard is finally enacted.

 Under the current system, family farmers and ranchers face unfair practices as a result of corporate concentration in the meatpacking industry and the abuse such concentration allows, while consumers are left with few choices in the grocery store.